Feeds:

 Chris Klug: Get involved, team up with CKF and host a Donor Dudes event at your workplace or on your campus.
 Share the message with your friends and family.
 Together let’s eliminate the wait.

-E:Advocate: Your key event is the Summit for Life.
+E-Advocate Network: Your key event is the Summit for Life.
 How does this event further your personal message?

 Chris Klug: First, the Summit for Life is an awareness and educational event.
 Secondly it is the primary fund raiser for CKF, so we can continue our organ donation outreach through our Donor Dudes events.

-E-Advocate: When someone becomes a racer or sponsors a racer, how does this impact the lives of those in need of a transplant?
+E-Advocate Network: When someone becomes a racer or sponsors a racer, how does this impact the lives of those in need of a transplant?

 Chris Klug: Sponsoring a racer is an opportunity to share the message of organ donation.
 The funds raised from S4L racer pledges help CKF continue our important donor education outreach.
 CKF will host twenty-five donor awareness events in 2008 promoting donation at events such as the Winter X Games, Vans Warped Tour, FIS Snowboard World Cup and high school and college campuses across the country.
 We hope to double the number of Donor Dudes events in 2009.